KathrynKatayama/docs.userdive.com/en/apps/faq/authenticated_view.md

-# Can USERDIVE track user data after login?
+# Can USERDIVE track user data after login

 Yes, of course.
 USERDIVE does not differenciate login or logout.